francisquinha/pencil/ESOF-docs/SoftwareProcesses.md

 Due to the failing of the Waterfall Model, with delays becoming a constant in software development, more adaptive software process models have emerged.
 One of these models is Incremental Delivery, in which the activities are interleaved, in order to develop each successive version of the software.
 In this approach, each increment adds some functionalities to the software, usually the more urgent ones, making these features available throughout the development, instead of doing it in bulk near the end of the development process.

-A kind of Incremental Delivery software process that is mainly oriented at risk management is the Spiral Model proposed by Boehm in 1988, that is illustrated in the following image.
+A kind of Incremental Delivery software process that is mainly oriented at risk management is the Spiral Model proposed by Boehm in 1988, which is illustrated in the following image.

 <div align="center">
 	<img src=spiral.jpg height=500>
 </div>

-In what follows we analyze Pencil2D and the aspects of its development, trying to identify the software processes it might have used.
+In what follows we analyze Pencil2D and some of the aspects of its development, trying to identify the software processes it might be using.

 ### About Pencil2D

 Pencil2D is a kind of resurrected software.
 It was born around 2013 when the development of Pencil halted.
 According to its creators (Pascal Naidon and Patrick Corrieri), Pencil was meant to be an open source animation tool, using bitmap and vector graphics.
-The idea was to make and aid to the slow painful process of traditional animation, that consists of having successive slightly different images.
+The idea was to create an aid to the slow painful process of traditional animation, that consists of having successive slightly different images.

-Although at the time of its demise (version 0.4.4b) Pencil already had a quite rich [set of features](http://www.pencil2d.org/2010/06/the-vision-for-pencil-by-pascal-naidon/), it was still in a beta release, thus having many bugs, as well as a opportunity for further developments.
-Thus, at the impossibility from the creators of continuing their project, [Matt Chang](https://github.com/chchwy) stepped forward and started a fork called [Pencil2D](http://www.pencil2d.org).
+Although at the time of its demise (version 0.4.4b) Pencil already had a quite rich [set of features](http://www.pencil2d.org/2010/06/the-vision-for-pencil-by-pascal-naidon/), it was still in a beta release, thus having many bugs, as well as opportunities for further developments.
+At the impossibility from the creators of continuing their project, [Matt Chang](https://github.com/chchwy) stepped forward and started a fork called [Pencil2D](http://www.pencil2d.org).

 <div align="center">
 	<img src=pencil.jpg height=500>
 </div>

-After several beta releases, Pencil2D is now in version 0.5.4b and is attempting to reach 0.5.5b, one of its milestones.
-It is still plagued by several bugs, some of which are related to its initial objective of being a cross-platform application.
-A list of issues is maintained, with feature requests and enhancements in addition to bugs, and it is this list that somewhat guides the increments being developed at each stage.
+After several beta releases, Pencil2D is now in version 0.5.4b and Matt Change is attempting to reach 0.5.5b, one of the milestones.
+The application is still plagued by several bugs, some of which are related to its initial objective of being a cross-platform application.
+A list of issues is maintained, with feature requests and enhancements in addition to bugs, and it is this list that guides the increments being developed at each stage.

 ## Software Process Roles

 In any software development process there are different roles performed by the people involved.
 If the team is not very strictly organized, these roles may be somewhat merged and performed by a same person.
 This seems to be the case with Pencil2D, as we discuss below, where we present the main roles that can be found in the project.
+Although in general there may be other roles, we present here the ones we have found in Pencil2D.

 ### Client

 In general, the role of the client is performed by a representative of the organization that requested the software.
 Sometimes, the person performing this role is not from the client company, but from the development company.
 In any case, its the job of this person to guarantee that the software requirements are met, as well as generally speak for the client company.

 Pencil2D does not have a client company.
 Not in the strict sense at least.
 The software is simply being developed for anyone who might have an interest in its features.
 Although "random" people on the internet do make feature requests, these people do not have a representative that coordinates their efforts.
 Also, since they are not paying for anything, there is a clear limit to how much pressure they can place on the development team.
-Thus, the role of the client is somewhat performed by whomever decides to use the application and comment on it, but with many restrictions in their power to really influence the development process.
+Thus, in a way, the role of the client is performed by whomever decides to use the application and comment on it, but with many restrictions in their power to really influence the development process.

 ### Project Manager

 The project manager is, in a sense, the leader of the development team.
 It is their responsibility to supervise the planning, execution and, eventually, conclusion of the project.
 Also, most of the decisions may fall on the project manager.

 Currently, the project manager of Pencil2D seems to be the main developer: Matt Chang.
 This is the person in charge of driving the project forward, either by personally contributing with increments, or by coordinating the efforts of others and ensuring that their contributions are successfully merged.
-Matt is also the person that started Pencil2D, by forking it from the "dead" project Pencil.

 ### Developer

-The developer(s) of a software project are responsible for both the design and the programming.
+The developers of a software project are responsible for both the design and the programming.
 In ancient software development methods, these roles where performed by different people.
 While some would theoretically conceive the whole application, like the architects who create the plans for a building; others would actually code these ideas, thus being the constructors of the building.
 This is not the case anymore, not in any current software development process.
-The main reason for this being the fact that, these days, software is so complex and has so many lines of code, it would be virtually impossible for any person to simply conceive the whole design, while not getting involved in the actual programming.
+The main reason for this is the fact that, these days, software is so complex and has so many lines of code, it would be virtually impossible for any person to simply conceive the whole design, while not getting involved in the actual programming.

 As stated above, Pencil2D has a main developer, who contributes most of the design and code.
 The other developers, making a current total of 14, vary a lot productivity.
 Some have only made on or two short commits, while others have contributed some thousand lines of code.
 In any case, they all seem to be free agents, instead of belonging to a cohesive team.